LPC4/Triton-64/README.md

 3. **Second Pass**: Machine code generation

 Key features:

 - **Symbol Table**: Global label resolution
 - **Macro System**: Powerful pseudo-instruction expansion

 ### Compiler (`org.lpc.compiler.TriCCompiler`)

-The TriC compiler implements a full compilation pipeline:
+The Tri-C compiler is a crucial component that translates TriC source code into Triton-64 assembly.
+It follows a standard compilation pipeline:

-1. **Lexical Analysis**: Token generation from source code
+1. **Lexical Analysis (**`Lexer`**)**: Converts the source code into a stream of tokens.
-2. **Parsing**: AST construction with syntax validation
-3. **Code Generation**: Assembly code emission with optimization
+2. **Parsing (**`Parser`**)**: Constructs an Abstract Syntax Tree (AST) from the tokens, validating the syntax.
+3. **Code Generation (**`CodeGenerator`**)**: Walks the AST to emit assembly code, managing registers, stack frames, and control flow.

+Key features of the compiler include:

+- **Register Management**: Efficient allocation and deallocation of temporary registers.
+- **Stack Management**: Automatic handling of stack frames for functions and local variables.
+- **Control Flow Generation**: Proper generation of jumps and labels for `if-else` and `while` statements.
+- **Function Handling**: Support for function calls with parameter passing and return values.

+The compiler is designed to be modular, with each component responsible for a specific phase of compilation, making it easier to maintain and extend.

 ### Memory System (`org.lpc.memory.Memory`)

 Sophisticated memory management with:

 - **Region Protection**: ROM write protection
 - **Address Validation**: Bounds checking for all accesses
 - **Endianness Handling**: Little-endian byte ordering